Over 40? Here's All of the Terrible Life Advice You Should Start Ignoring

 "An affair will make you feel young again."

 If you're that unsatisfied in your relationship, do everyone a favor and just get a divorce.
 An extramarital affair makes a fool of you and your spouse, and it never, ever has a happy ending.
 And for a look behind the curtain of adultery, This Is the Age When Men Are Most Likely to Cheat and This Is the Age When Women Are Most Likely to Cheat.

 You may not need a mentor like you did in your teens and twenties, when you were starting from scratch.
 But if you think there's nobody in the world who has anything new to teach you, you've missed out on an endlessly valuable lesson.

 "Quit your job."

-Unless you’ve just won the lottery, this is a terrible idea.
-Sure, it’s never too late to start over, but it might be too late to get a comparable salary with health and dental, matching 401k, and a generous PTO policy.
+Unless you've just won the lottery, this is a terrible idea.
+Sure, it's never too late to start over—but it might be too late to get a comparable salary with health and dental, matching 401k, and a generous PTO policy.

 "Let's go out!"
 (On a Wednesday.)

 The heady days when you could stay out late drinking on a Wednesday are unfortunately behind you.
-Or maybe fortunately, it depends how you look at it.
-If you find yourself regularly hitting the sauce mid-week, Here’s What Your Boozing Habits Say About Your Health.
+Or maybe fortunately!
+It depends how you look at it.
+And if you find yourself regularly hitting the sauce mid-week, Here's What Your Drinking Habits Say About Your Health.